mmilenkoski/detecting_higgs_bosson/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ## Prerequisites
-For project was created and tested with the following dependencies:
+The project was created and tested with the following dependencies:

 ```
 - Anaconda Python 3.6.5